Large Language Models for Secure Code Assessment: A Multi-Language Empirical Study: Empirical Study

-In contrast, in this work, we consider software vulnerabilities of five popular programming languages, namely Python, C, C++, Java, and JavaScript.
-We compiled a dataset that integrates three existing vulnerability datasets: CVEFixes, CWE-snippets, and the JavaScript Vulnerability DataSet (JVD). \autoref{tab:refds-list} shows the statistics of these datasets, including the number of languages, CWEs, and files.
+In contrast, in this work, we consider software vulnerabilities of five popular programming languages, namely Python, C, C++, Java, and JavaScript, which represent the top-ranked languages according to IEEE's 2025 survey~\cite{ieee_spectrum_top_languages_2025}.
+Furthermore, we compiled a dataset that integrates three existing vulnerability datasets: CVEFixes, CWE-snippets, and the JavaScript Vulnerability DataSet (JVD). \autoref{tab:refds-list} shows the statistics of these datasets, including the number of languages, CWEs, and files.
 CVEFixes is a fix-commit vulnerability dataset~\cite{Bhandari_2021}.
 CWE-snippets is a dataset created in collaboration with an industrial partner for this study.
 It consists of numerous vulnerability snippets across multiple programming languages.
 JVD is a vulnerability dataset for JavaScript code~\cite{Ferenc2019}.
-From each dataset, we selected the top 25 CWE most dangerous software weaknesses~\cite{MITRE2023CWE} for each of the five selected programming languages.
+From each dataset, we selected the top 25 CWE most dangerous weaknesses~\cite{MITRE2023CWE} for each of the five selected programming languages.

-The maximum number of snippets per class was set to three across all the languages due to a limited number of vulnerable code samples available in the reference datasets for certain CWE classes and programming languages.
-For example, CWE-787 (Out-of-bounds Write) is more commonly associated with memory-unsafe languages like C and C++, while it is less prevalent in memory-safe languages such as Python and Java.
-Consequently, we prioritized constructing a balanced representation of vulnerabilities across all languages in our dataset.
-As a result, we aimed to construct a balanced representation of vulnerabilities across all languages in our dataset.
-In total, we retained 378 snippets, ensuring an equal number of vulnerable and non-vulnerable snippets for each programming language ($n_{Python}=38$, $n_{Java}=42$, $n_{C++}=36$, $n_{C}=44$, and $n_{JavaScript}=29$).